GL-PROXY/Flipper-ARF/README.md

 ## Overview

-**Flipper-ARF** is an independently developed firmware fork for Flipper Zero, designed for **automotive research and experimentation**.
+**Flipper-ARF** is an independently developed firmware fork for Flipper Zero, based on **Unleashed Firmware** but heavily modified.
+Unlike standard firmware builds, it removes typical general-purpose functions and focuses exclusively on **automotive research and experimentation**.

 The goal of this firmware is to provide a **high-compatibility, protocol-focused build** for personal use, academic study, and responsible security research.
 It focuses on **automotive remote protocols, rolling code behavior, and keyfob ecosystem compatibility**.

 This project may incorporate, adapt, or build upon **other open-source projects** in accordance with their licenses, with proper attribution.

 ---

 ### How to Build